You are here

 • Applicants must be a full-time student enrolled in the post-secondary institution that they are applying for and have a Human Resources major/concentration/specialization and/or emphasis

-• Campus Ambassadors must be in the third year of their four-year program and will graduate no earlier than June 2025
+• Campus Ambassadors must be in at least the second year of their four-year program and will graduate no earlier than June 2026

-• Exception: Students enrolled in an HR diploma program must be in the first year of their program and graduate no earlier than June 2026
+• Exception: Students enrolled in an HR diploma program must be in the first year of their program and graduate no earlier than Spring 2026

 • Ambassadors must attend nine out of 12 Ambassador meetings in a one-year term